top of page

 Brownfield sites are defined as previously developed properties that may have been contaminated by hazardous substances or pollutants (such as industrial waste or chemicals).
 Though brownfield redevelopment involves a fair amount of risk, there are also opportunities available that make brownfield site investment a quality consideration for many real estate developers.
-In this guide, we will discuss the risks and opportunities associated with purchasing these types of properties.
+In this resource, we will discuss the risks and opportunities associated with purchasing these types of properties.

-Risks Associated with Buying Brownfield Sites
+Risks of Buying Brownfield Sites

-As mentioned earlier, one of the main risks associated with purchasing brownfield sites is the potential for contamination.
+One of the main risks associated with purchasing brownfield sites is the potential for contamination.
 This can lead to environmental liabilities and costly cleanup efforts.
 In addition, there may be unknown contaminants on the site that could pose a health risk to workers or future occupants of the property.

 Another risk is the uncertainty of the true extent of contamination on the site.
 Oftentimes, it can be difficult to determine the full extent of contamination until after a property has been purchased and further investigation is conducted.
 This can result in unexpected costs and delays in development or construction plans.